Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Common OT Formulations

 \textit{Computational Motivation:} While the regularization term can be motivated by application requirements through the inclusion of an additional prior \cite{Ferradans2014RegularizedTransport}, one can safely argue that the computational advantage of entropic regularization is a key appealing benefit.
-Specifically, the formulation in Eq. \ref{eq:ent_regularized_primal}, which was popularized in the GPU era by Cuturi \cite{cuturi13}, can be solved efficiently using an iterative matrix scaling algorithm known as the Sinkhorn-Knopp\cite{Knight2008TheApplications} algorithm, often shortened to the Sinkhorn algorithm.
-This algorithm boils down the process of computing the optimal plan to a series of matrix-vector multiplications.
-The Sinkhorn algorithm has a worst-case quadratic complexity in the number of points per iteration in its base form (with many enhancements possible, e.g. \cite{AltschulerMassivelyMethod}) and linear convergence rate.
+Specifically, the formulation in \eqref{eq:ent_regularized_primal}, which was popularized in the GPU era by Cuturi \cite{cuturi13}, can be solved efficiently using an iterative matrix scaling algorithm known as the Sinkhorn-Knopp\cite{Knight2008TheApplications} algorithm, often shortened to the Sinkhorn algorithm (Alg.~\ref{alg:sinkhorn}). \rtypo{This algorithm boils down the process of computing the optimal plan to a series of matrix-vector multiplications.
+The kernel matrix capturing the measures $\mu$ and $\nu$ dissimilarity is denoted as $\matrix{K}_{ij}=e^{-\frac{\matrix{C}_{ij}}{\lambda}}$ where $\matrix{C}$ is the ground cost matrix and $\lambda$ is the regularization coefficient in (\eqref{eq:regularized_primal}).
+The algorithm seeks the unique optimal solution that must satisfy the following:} \rtypo{ } \rtypo{ } \rtypo{Finding the vectors $u$ and $v$ that satisfy the requirements above is achieved simply by performing repeated alternate scaling (line 3 in Alg. ~\ref{alg:sinkhorn}) until convergence.
+The number of iterations needed to converge to a specific tolerance $\delta$ is controlled by the scale of elements in $\matrix{C}$ relative to $\lambda$ \cite{FranklinOnMatrices}.
+The iterations are merely applying kernel matrix $\matrix{K}$ (or its transpose) to vectors $u$ and $v$. } The Sinkhorn algorithm has a worst-case quadratic complexity in the number of points per iteration in its base form (with many enhancements possible, e.g. \cite{AltschulerMassivelyMethod}) and linear convergence rate.
 This is much more efficient and scalable than the linear programming methods employed by solvers for the un-regularized formulation.

-\textit{Sinkhorn Divergence:} Despite the computational appeal of the the Sinkhorn ``distance'', two limitations arise in Eq. \ref{eq:ent_regularized_primal}.
-First, the regularized OT optimal value is not a distance.
-Second, the formulation induces a bias in the minimizer known as the entropic bias.
-This means that $\mu$ tends to be transported increasingly to a shrinked version of $\nu$ as $\lambda$ increases.
+\textit{Sinkhorn Divergence:} Despite the computational appeal of the the \rtypo{Sinkhorn} ``distance'', two limitations arise in \eqref{eq:ent_regularized_primal}.
+First, the regularized OT optimal value is not a distance. \marginpar{R1}\rtypo{ Second, the formulation induces a bias in the minimizer known as the entropic bias \cite{Feydy2019InterpolatingDivergences}}.
 These issues are handled by the Sinkhorn divergence \cite{Feydy2019InterpolatingDivergences, Sejourne2021SinkhornTransport}; another variant of regularized OT that builds on Sinkhorn "distance" and is defined as follows: